 "You have another son?" he asked, shutting his door.
-Jack was the one to answer, though, walking around the car to Arty and putting a thick arm around the younger man's shoulders.
+Jack was the one to answer, walking around the car to Arty and putting a thick arm around the younger man's shoulders.

 "Ready?
 Come on."
 He put a hand on the dark haired teen's shoulder and they started walking to the front door of the house while Jack headed to the trunk of the car to get Daniel's belongings.

 "Well, I guess for the privacy.
-Jack works a lot in the city, and he doesn't like work coming into our home life," the brunette said and turned the doorknob.
+Jack works a lot in the city and he doesn't like work coming into our home life," the brunette said and turned the doorknob.
 He smiled again at Daniel.
 "We're… here~" He pushed the door open, stepping inside the house that Daniel could already see was big.
 When the teenager didn't move, Arty sighed, looking around the big living room.

 "I know, I know, it's a bit much.
-We really need a bigger chandelier, don't we?"
-He rolled his eyes back from the bright room to Daniel, whose dark eyes looked back from the staircase; wide.
+We really need a bigger chandelier, don't we?" he rolled his eyes back from the bright room to Daniel, whose dark eyes looked at Arty from the staircase; wide.
 Arty laughed and shook his head before starting to pull his coat off.
 "I'm kidding.
 My dad left me an inheritance when he passed away, and my old job helped, too."
 He leaned over just a bit so that he could meet Daniel's ear, the teen almost his height.
 "Jack just likes ornate things," he whispered before pulling away with a little laugh.
 "Almost as much as my mother," he added and pat Daniel's shoulder.

-"Go ahead and take off your coat, you can just put it here," the man turned from the teen to the coat hanger that stood behind the door, Daniel doing the same just a moment after.
+"Go ahead and take off your coat; you can just put it here," the man turned from the teen to the coat hanger that stood behind the door, Daniel doing the same just a moment after.
 Then Arty grew quiet a little second after, and he looked at Daniel.

 "Is this all too much?" he asked quietly, his blue eyes looking as though they were born soaked in emotion.
-Any time anyone looked into his eyes, it was either like eating a piece of cake for the first time, or kicking a puppy.
+Any time anyone looked into his eyes, it was either like eating a piece of cake for the first time or kicking a puppy.

 Daniel shook his head.
 "No. It's more than I've seen before."